 Johanna Mair guides EMPA students on a quest for the secret to creating impact.

 “Is innovation the holy grail?
 What is social innovation?” asks Johanna Mair at the start of a three-day Executive MPA seminar, convening professionals from government, business and social sectors for a marathon brainstorming session – an innovation lab of sorts, on innovation itself.
-“There are no set-in-stone theories for social innovation,” the Professor for Organization, Strategy and Leadership at the Hertie School of Governance tells the group.
+“There are no set-in-stone theories for social innovation,” the Professor for Organization, Strategy and Leadership at the Hertie School tells the group.
 “Your participation is part of knowledge creation.”

 Via guest lectures, workshops and discussions, the seminar aims to define social innovation, explore what constitutes its success, and understand how participants can adopt and adapt its tools for their own purposes in practice.
 Evolving from ideas such as economist Joseph Schumpeter’s theory of “creative destruction” and a number other 19th and 20th century social scientists, social innovation is seen as a way of establishing new solutions for society’s “grand challenges”.

 These are problems like access to healthcare and education, the effects of climate change or extreme poverty.
 Some well-known examples of social innovation are micro-finance, which offers affordable small business loans to people usually rejected by banks – often in developing economies; or emissions trading, which aims to limit air pollution through a market in which companies trade emissions allowances.